Five facts about those beloved blooming bluebells

 Bluebells are well-known and celebrated for their blue hue, but not all bluebells are actually blue and none of them start that way.
 Bluebell blooms start out as more of a pink or purplish-pink color before changing to the blue shade they are so famous for, and then returning to a more pinkish color after pollination.
 Not all bluebells turn blue, however.
 Some bluebell plants actually produce pink or even white flowers.

 Being blue is part of what makes them so special, though.
 Blue is a rare color in nature, including among wildflowers.
 In fact, only about 10 percent of the more than 280,000 flowering plants worldwide produce blue blooms, according to the Lewis Ginter Botanical Garden.

 The changing color of the flowers is fairly common among plants in the borage family.
 Lungwort and forget-me-nots, both related to bluebells, as well as larkspur and some other delphiniums, also produce blooms that change colors.
-The changing color is thought to signal to insects that the flowers are past pollination, according to the University of Vermont Department of Plant and Soil Science.
+The changing color is thought to signal to insects that the flowers are past pollination, according to the University of Oxford.

 You have to act fast to see them